mqAncientHistory/cityOfRome/_posts/2018-10-27-ApolloBlog.md

 <p>
 Romans commonly used mythology to identify themselves with certain ancestral lineages.
-For example, the Roman poet, Virgil, crafts Aeneas’ backstory to reinforce Julius Caesar’s claim to being descended from Venus through Aeneas (<a href="http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0054%3Abook%3D1%3Acard%3D254">Virgil, <em>Aeneid</em>, 1.254</a>).
+For example, the Roman poet, Virgil, crafted Aeneas’ background to be traceable to Venus; thus, Julius Caesar could also claim descendancy to Venus through tracing his lineage to Aeneas. (<a href="http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0054%3Abook%3D1%3Acard%3D254">Virgil, <em>Aeneid</em>, 1.254</a>).
 As Caesar’s adopted son, Augustus (<em>fig. 2</em>) would have therefore also claimed descendancy from Venus.
 However, Augustus seems to have had a deep affinity to Apollo, and often used his association with the god during military campaigns to grant himself divine protection <span class="citation" data-cites="Zanker">(Zanker <a href="#ref-Zanker">1990</a>)</span>, as we shall see further on.
 </p>

 {% include lightbox.html